 According to the American Occupational Therapy Association, occupational therapy is defined as "skilled treatment that helps individuals achieve independence in all facets of their lives."
-Occupational therapy provides injured and disabled people with the life skills they need to live as independently as possible.
+Occupational therapy helps injured and disabled people learn skills and techniques that can help them to live as independently as possible.
 Occupational therapy differs from physical therapy in that the latter is generally focused on major muscle groups and activities like walking and standing.
 Occupational therapy is more holistic and covers a broader variety of physical and psychological concerns.

 Occupational therapists, assistants, and aides assist and instruct patients as they work to learn or relearn basic skills.
 Therapists use a wide variety of tools, equipment, and activities to teach patients to become more independent.
 The occupational therapist is usually responsible for creating a treatment plan for each patient, and the assistants and aides help carry it out.